russross/meddler/README.md

 *   gobgzip: same, but compresses using gzip on save, and uncompresses on load

-*   gobgencrypt: same, but encrypts using a block cipher on save, and decrypts on load
+*   gobencrypt: same, but encrypts using a block cipher on save, and decrypts on load

 You can implement custom meddlers as well by implementing the